rtomrud/eslint-config-pretty-strict/README.md

 ## Principles

-The purpose of this config is enforcing the following principles.
+This config follows the following principles.

 ### 1. Ban Error-prone Code